HelloAOLab/bible-api/docs/reference/datasets/README.md

 `GET https://bible.helloao.org/api/d/{dataset}/{book}/{chapter}.json`

 Gets the content of a single chapter for a given book and dataset.

+For cross reference datasets (such as `open-cross-ref`), the chapter contains the list of cross references for each verse.
+For entity datasets (such as `theographic`), the chapter contains the people, places, and events that appear in the chapter - see [Get the Entities in a Chapter](#get-the-entities-in-a-chapter).

 -   `dataset` the ID of the dataset (e.g. `open-cross-ref`).
 -   `book` is the ID of the book (e.g. `GEN` for Genesis).